 Written records of West Virginia’s history reach back only slightly more than 300 years, about half of which encompass the time when West Virginia was part of Virginia.
 Recorded history, however, is only a fragment of the West Virginia story and must be coupled with artifacts of preliterate people and other evidence which falls within the realms of geology, geography, and archeology.
+Perhaps the best history of West Virginia was written by Dr. Otis K. Rice.

 Still evident after some 245 million years are the effects upon West Virginia of a great geological disturbance, a mountain-building era, known as the Appalachian Orogeny.
 At that time the floor of a portion of a great inland sea, which covered much of the interior of North America, was forced upward to create the Appalachian Mountains.
 In time the new land wore down to a large peneplain that tilts gently toward the Mississippi Valley.
 Natural forces, including erosion and the flow of streams, eventually produced a terrain marked by numerous valleys, rugged hills, and mountains that distinguish the state’s landscape to this day.
 Immense deposits of coal, oil, natural gas, salt, limestone, and other resources laid down in long-past geological eras have been vital to the economic life of West Virginia in historic times.
 The huge glaciers of the Ice Age never reached present West Virginia, but they did much to determine the state’s basic drainage patterns, especially with respect to the New, Ohio, and once-mighty Teays rivers.